ltfschoen/wasm-test/README.md

   ```
   docker-compose up --force-recreate --build -d && docker exec -it $(docker ps -q) bash
   ```
+  * Alternative `docker-compose up --force-recreate --build -d && docker-compose exec sandbox bash`
 * Run server in the container
   ```
   emrun --no_browser --no_emrun_detect --hostname=0.0.0.0 --port 8080 .
   ```
 * Go to http://localhost:5000/src/hello/hello.html (or http://<MACHINE_VM_IP>:5000/src/hello/hello.html)

+* Go to http://localhost:5000/src/question/question.html, enter a number in the popup window and press ENTER, then press CANCEL when the popup appears again

+* Go to http://localhost:5000/src/quiz/quiz.html, enter 1 in popup window and press ENTER, then enter "wasm" in next popup window and press ENTER, then press CANCEL.
+  * WARNING: Does not show the output in the Emscripten console, even though running the compiled C program works with `./src/quiz/quiz`

 ## TODO <a id="chapter-todo"></a>

+* [ ] - Fix so compiling the programs within the Dockerfile generates all outputs.
+Currently it only works when you compile once you are in the container bash.
+The repository source control already contains all pre-compiled outputs.
+* [ ] - Get CMake from apt-get if possible
+* [ ] - Get Python 2.7 with apt-get install python2 and also python2-dev
 * [ ] - Other WASM Dockerfile Example - https://github.com/bgard6977/docker-wasm/blob/master/Dockerfile

 ## Troubleshooting <a id="chapter-troubleshooting"></a>